-Anyone With a Role in the Ceremony
+Anyone With a Role in the Wedding Ceremony

 - People bringing up gifts

-“Depending on the relationship, the officiant doesn’t always take you up on it.
-Nonetheless, they should be invited as a gesture of thanks.”
+“Depending on the relationship, the officiant doesn’t always take you up on it,” she says.
+“Nonetheless, they should be invited as a gesture of thanks.”

-Should Out-of-Town Guests Receive Rehearsal Dinner Invitations?
+Should Out-of-Town Guests Be Invited to the Rehearsal Dinner?

-“If a guest is staying at a hotel the night before the wedding, they should be invited to the rehearsal dinner.
-This implies that they likely traveled an hour or more to attend the event.”
+“If a guest is staying at a hotel the night before the wedding, they should be invited to the rehearsal dinner,” she says.
+“This implies that they likely traveled an hour or more to attend the event.”

 Wedding and elopement photographer Karen Norian also agrees with Kinnaman.
 Norian, who works for Simply Eloped, has planned hundreds of budget-friendly elopements and intimate weddings across the United States.

-“For destination weddings where many friends and family are traveling for the big day, the guests who are arriving in time for your rehearsal dinner should be included.
+“For destination weddings where many friends and family are traveling for the big day, the guests who are arriving in time for your rehearsal dinner should be included,” Kinnaman says.

 Need Help Managing Your Guest List?

 Let Joy assist you with managing the details for your big day!
-With just a few taps and clicks, Joy’s free guest list manager can help organize guests, assign plus ones, and allow guests to RSVP with electronic invites your website or app.
+With just a few taps and clicks, Joy’s free guest list manager can help organize guests, assign plus ones, and allow guests to RSVP with electronic invites to your website or app.

 Planning a rehearsal dinner may sound stressful on top of wedding planning, but creating a wedding website with Joy can make planning much easier.